egueler/quickcov/README.md

 #define MAP_SIZE_POW2       16
 ```

 and then build it all again.
-You can use any value betweet 16 to 20 to trade in speed for accuracy and vice-versa.
+You can use any value between 16 to 20 to trade in speed for accuracy and vice-versa.

+Note that the unittests will not work if you change this value as the binaries are pre-built with the old bitmap size.
+And you also have to recompile all of your own binaries (with the new `afl-gcc` etc.) to update their bitmap sizes.

 ## QEMU